 City services are carried out through a departmental system that is led by the City Manager.
-There are nine City departments.
+There are ten City departments.

 Elections are held on the first Tuesday after the first Monday in November in odd numbered years.
 City residents who are registered to vote in the County are also eligible to vote in any City election.
 The next City Election will be Tuesday, November 5, 2019.

 View and apply online for all current City government employment opportunities.

 Each year City staff, with guidance from the Mayor and City Council, identifies the legislative priorities for the upcoming legislative session in Annapolis.

 The “Meeting Center" website is where you’ll find minutes, agendas, legal notices, meeting video archives, related documents and rosters for the Mayor and City Council and all other boards, committees and commissions.
 Here you can learn about upcoming meetings, search and view past meetings, and subscribe to the RSS feed to receive updates.

 City departments work closely with the Procurement Division of the Department of Finance and Administration to purchase a variety of goods and services ranging from office supplies to multi-million dollar construction projects.